programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

   produce_settings: /config/eas_produce.json
 ```

+The file given for `produce_settings` defines which variants are created after the upload.

-Copy the current configuraion of variants as a starting point:
+Get the default configuration of variants as a starting point and for editing:

 ```bash
 docker cp easydb-server:/easydb-5/base/eas/rights_management.yml /srv/easydb/config/eas_rights_management.yml